haihuanchen/eMall-frontend/README.md

 # eMall-frontend

 An online eCommerce website to make online shopping(buying & selling) more accessible.

-This project was bootstrapped with [Create React App].
+Prerequisites

+Before you begin, ensure you have met the following requirements:

+You have installed the latest version of Ruby on Rails as back end & React JavaScript as Front End.
+You have a <Linux/Mac> machine.Windows OS is currently not supported.
+This project was bootstrapped with Create React App.
+To start the app, use terminal command "npm start".

 -Developed user interface employing React and React Bootstrap for styling